XBraid/xbraid/test/README.md

       $ ./diffusion2D.sh

 The script `diffusion2D.sh` must create `diffusion2D.dir` and place all fine-grain test output in this directory.  `test.sh` captures the standard out and error in `diffusion2D.out` and `diffusion2D.err`.
-If you expect any known error messages in `diffusion2D.err`, you can filter these with regular expressions in `diffusion2D.filters` (`test.sh` processes the filters file). `diffusion2D.sh` passes if `diffusion2D.err` is empty (nothing is written to standard error).
+The test `diffusion2D.sh` passes if `diffusion2D.err` is empty (nothing is written to standard error).

-The strategy for low level scripts like diffusion2D.sh is to run commands like
+The strategy for low level scripts like `diffusion2D.sh` is to run a sequence of test drivers such as

+      $ mpirun -np 1 ../examples/drive-02 -pgrid 1 1 1 -nt 256
-      $ mpirun -np 4 ../examples/drive-02 -pgrid 1 1 4 -nt 256 -ml 15
+      $ mpirun -np 4 ../examples/drive-02 -pgrid 1 1 4 -nt 256

+The output from the first mpirun test must then be written to files named

+      diffusion2D.dir/unfiltered.std.out.0
+      diffusion2D.dir/std.out.0
+      diffusion2D.dir/std.err.0

+and the second mpirun test similarly writes the files

+      diffusion2D.dir/unfiltered.std.out.1
+      diffusion2D.dir/std.out.1
+      diffusion2D.dir/std.err.1

+Subsequent tests are written to higher numbered files.
+The `unfiltered.std.out.num` file contains all of the standard out for the test, while `std.out.num` contains filtered output (usually from a `grep` command) and could contain the output lines such as iteration numbers and number of levels.
+The file `std.err.num` contains the standard error output.

-and then compare the output to saved output in `diffusion2D.saved`.
-The file `diffusion2D.saved` contains the concatenated output from all the tests that `diffusion2D.sh` will run, i.e., the file looks like
+To see if a test ran correctly, `std.out.num` is compared to saved output in `diffusion2D.saved`.
+The file `diffusion2D.saved` contains the concatenated output from all the tests that `diffusion2D.sh` will run.
+For the above example, this file could look like

       # Begin Test 1
-      ... actual test 1 output ...
+      number of levels     = 6
+      iterations           = 16
       # Begin Test 2
-      ... actual test 2 output ...
-      # Begin Test 3
-      ...

-The directory `diffusion2D.dir` will contain files like
+      number of levels     = 4
+      iterations           = 8

+This saved output is split into an individual file for each test (using `# Begin Test` as a delimiter) and these new files are placed in `diffusion2D.dir`.
+So, after running these two regression tests, `diffusion2D.dir` will contain

       diffusion2D.saved.0
       diffusion2D.saved.1
+      unfiltered.std.out.0
+      std.out.0
       std.err.0
+      unfiltered.std.out.1
+      std.out.1
       std.err.1
-      std.out.0
-      std.out.1

-where `diffusion2D.saved.num` is just the expected output for test num and is a slice from `diffusion2D.saved`.  `std.out.num` is the output from the first test, and `std.err.num` is the diff between `std.out.num` and `diffusion2D.saved.num`.
+An individual test has passed if `std.err.num` is empty.
+The file `std.err.num` contains a diff between `diffusion2D.save.num` and `std.out.num` (ignoring whitespace and the delimiter `# Begin Test`).

+Last in the directy where you ran `./test.sh diffusion2d.sh`, the files

+      diffusion2D.err
+      diffusion2D.out

+will be created.
+If all the tests passed then `diffusion2D.err` will be empty.
+Otherwise, it will contain the filenames of the `std.err.num` files that are non-empty, representing failed tests.

 ### Level 2 Scripts